micropolimi/MAPPI/README.md

 ## 🌱 Overview
 APPI (Adult Plant Projection Imaging) is an open-source project dedicated to advanced imaging of growing plants.
 It provides tools for:
-- **Software-controlled optical imaging** using cameras and LEDs.
+✅ Software-controlled optical imaging using cameras and LEDs.
-- **Automated data analysis** with region-of-interest registration.
+✅ Automated data analysis with region-of-interest (ROI) registration.
-- **Hardware integration** for multiview plant growth monitoring.
+✅ Hardware integration for multiview plant growth monitoring.

 **Explore our repository and contribute to the project!**

 ---

 ## 🖥️ Software Installation
 The control software for APPI is based on [Scope Foundry].
-To set up the environment and install the software:
+To set up the python environment and install the software:
 1. Follow the [Scope Foundry installation] guidelines.
 2. Download or clone the [APPI code], which runs cameras, LEDs, and triggers with a dedicated [App].